SeoulSummit2022/DBforMSA-EN/README.md

 Each scenario and hands-on contents are like below and it represents the advantages to utilize purpose-built databases by each scenario.

-S1 – DB overload by Join Operation increases in case of workload that JOINs multiple tables to make one document as CRM report or articles in RDBMS.
+Scenario 1 – DB overload by Join Operation increases in case of workload that JOINs multiple tables to make one document as CRM report or articles in RDBMS.
 Especially, increasing the number of tables to JOIN makes the total overhead worse, which results in that the performance of total service decreases.